-With the push on creating entrepreneurs and new businesses, more and more people are entering the startup arena.
-While some of these startups are thoughtfully founded with a well conceived business plan, many are driven by what may be called the ‘bandwagon effect’.
-Most of the times, such startups are inspired by a certain technological breakthrough they had, a new technology they have fallen in love with or a copy of a business running in a different part of the world.
+With the push on creating entrepreneurs and new businesses, more and more people are entering the startup arena, While some of these startups are thoughtfully founded with a well-conceived business plan, many are driven by what may be called the ‘bandwagon effect’.
+Most of the time, such startups are inspired by a certain technological breakthrough they had, a new technology they have fallen in love with or a copy of a business running in a different parts of the world.

 I recently met a Startup that had developed a device to mount the overhead projector on the wall/ceiling along with a mobile app to operate it.
 My first question to them was: What problem are solving and who would use the solution.
 Their answer showed that they had made a lot of assumptions about who all will need their solution.
 They were trying to enter a market where there is a lot of competition with the Projector OEMs themselves providing the same or better functionality, out of the box.
 After some more research later, I found out that there are some other companies that have a more less similar offering.
 In short, this startup was trying to enter a red ocean.

 When there is a lot of competition, it makes it hard for the companies to achieve higher growth as many competitors are fighting for the same market space.
 This cut-throat competition makes it the red ocean.
 All the current marketplace is considered red ocean.